spassvogel/gilles-game/docs/thoughts.md

 27/4/2019 LOG
 [x] display a log on the lower part of the screen.
-    each log entry has a type: (common, quest, warning) can be plain text now. later to be replaced by keys that can be filtered (will be filtered default on the quest when a quest is clicked) [x] for ease, a party can only exist when a quest is combined with a group of adventurers its not possible to create a party and send them on a quest later the party gets created when the adventurers leave on the quest
+    each log entry has a type: (common, quest, warning) can be plain text now.
+[x] later to be replaced by keys that
+    can be filtered (will be filtered default on the quest when a quest is clicked) [ ] Quest logs are added to this log
+[x] for ease, a party can only exist when a quest is combined with a group of adventurers
+    its not possible to create a party and send them on a quest later the party gets created when the adventurers leave on the quest